dlang-tour/english/multithreading/synchronization-sharing.md

 with `synchronized(member1, member2)` to reduce
 contention.
 The D compiler inserts *critical sections* automatically.
-A whole class can be marked as `synchronized` as well and the compiler will make sure that just one thread accesses a concrete instance of it at a time.
+A whole class can be marked as `synchronized` as well in which case the compiler will make sure that just one thread accesses a concrete instance of it at a time.